-Dressing up is fun, and many students enjoy pretending to be someone else during play time.
-Whether they are pretending to be a mother to some dolls or saving the world as a pretend super hero, early childhood is a time of building foundational character traits and relationship skills.
-Read on and learn more about the benefits of dress up play in your early childhood classroom.
+Dressing up is fun, and many students enjoy pretending to be someone else during playtime.
+Whether they are pretending to be a mother to some dolls or saving the world as a pretend superhero, early childhood is a time of building foundational character traits and relationship skills.
+Read on and learn more about the benefits of dress-up dramatic play in your early childhood classroom.

 Developmental Impacts of Early Childhood Role Playing